uchicago-cs/chiwebsite/chitcp/installing.rst

 You should see the following output::

-   [2014-02-02 11:36:07]   INFO lt-chitcpd chitcpd running.
-UNIX socket: /tmp/chitcpd.socket.
+   [18:44:54.772865111]    INFO       lt-chitcpd chitcpd running.
+UNIX socket: /tmp/chitcpd.socket.borja.
 TCP socket: 23300

 Take into account that you won't be able to do much with ``chitcpd`` until you've implemented the ``tcp.c`` file.
 We do, however, provide a number of mechanisms for you to test your implementation.
 These are described in :ref:`chitcp-testing`

-By default, ``chitcpd`` listens on TCP port 23300 and creates a UNIX socket on ``/tmp/chitcpd.socket``.
-If you are running ``chitcpd`` on a shared machine, these default values will likely conflict with other users running on that same machine.
-To specify an alternate port/UNIX socket, you need to set the following environment variables on every terminal in which you are running chitcp programs (including ``chitcpd`` and any application that uses the chisocket library)::
+By default, ``chitcpd`` listens on TCP port 23300.
+If you are running ``chitcpd`` on a shared machine, this default value will likely conflict with other users running on that same machine.
+To specify an alternate port, you need to set the following environment variable on *every* terminal in which you are running chitcp programs (including ``chitcpd`` and any application that uses the chisocket library)::

-    export CHITCPD_PORT=30287  # Substitute for a different number export CHITCPD_SOCK=/tmp/chitcpd.socket.$USER
+    export CHITCPD_PORT=30287  # Substitute for a different number

+``chitcpd`` also creates a UNIX socket on ``/tmp/chitcpd.socket.USER`` (where ``USER`` is your UNIX username).
+It is unlikely that this will conflict with other users but, if you need to specify an alternate location and name for this UNIX socket, just set the ``CHITCPD_SOCK`` environment variable to the absolute path of the UNIX socket (and remember to do this on every terminal in which you are running chitcp programs)